Psychological First-Aid: Sharjah trains some to offer support after accidents, medical emergencies

 If a victim does not receive psychological first-aid when they need it, the emotional and psychological impact of the traumatic event may intensify.

 “Unaddressed distress can lead to chronic psychological problems, including depression, anxiety disorders, and PTSD.
 Additionally, unresolved trauma can negatively affect relationships, work, and daily functioning.
-Early psychological support is crucial for helping individuals process their experiences and recover, reducing the risk of these complications,” concluded Hanadi.
+Early psychological support is crucial to help individuals process their experiences and recover, reducing the risk of these complications,” concluded Hanadi.

 ALSO READ: